CSCoursework/cs-battleships/.github/WRITEUP.md

 	return
 }
 ```

-Since Go doesn't have native support for two-dimensional arrays, we have to each row manually and then add that to the main ocean array.

 However - this just creates an empty ocean.
 Battleships needs boats, right?
 We need to write some boat placement code.